 To be honest, Trello is so much more than a checklist tool.
 But in the realm of process documentation task-tracking in the style of checklists is its main strength.
 With over 22,000 reviews on Capterra, Trello is by far the most used and rated tool presented here.

-Boards, Lists, and Cards is Trello’s main currency.
+Boards, lists, and cards are Trello’s main currency.
 With them you can create and track different steps in processes in the simplest of ways.
 Such a system may create less of an oversight over all existing processes and how they are related.
 However, as for the individual steps required to complete a process, you can see an entire process at a glance.

 Many Trello functions can be used for free.
 But for teams that want more sophisticated and secure versions, Trello offers different paid plans starting from $5 a month.